Newly Diagnosed FAQ

 You need a doctor to refer you to one of the 16 Urologists in Calgary.
 This doctor can be from out of province.

+Yes.
 You will need to have your PSA tested at 3 and 6 months after surgery and yearly after that.

-You need to discuss this with your Urologist.
+Please discuss this with your urologist.

 Do you know of any alternatives to surgery and radiation in reducing the growth of this disease via diet and exercise/ lifestyle change?